Gambling and Betting in Armenia From a Legal Perspective

 Legal Definitions of Gaming Activities

 The legislative framework governing gambling in Armenia is primarily bifurcated into two domains: “winning games” and “lotteries.”
-The pertinent statutes in force include the Republic of Armenia’s laws “On Winning Games, Online Winning Games, and Casinos” and “On Lotteries.”
-Under these laws, the following definitions apply:
+The pertinent statutes in force include the Republic of Armenia’s laws “On Winning Games, Online Winning Games, and Casinos” and “On Lotteries”.
+However, these laws have been repealed and replaced by the Law of Armenia on Regulation of Gambling Activity, which is set to enter into force soon by the end of 2026.
+Under the law, the following definitions apply:

 • Lottery: A public event wherein the organizer conducts a draw from a lottery fund among participants.
 The winnings are determined solely by chance and do not depend on the participant’s actions or will.